 The tutorial gives students the chance to read in depth, to formulate their views on a subject, and to consider those views in the light of the detailed, analytical conversation in the tutorial.
 Our aim is that through the tutorial experience, you can develop your ability to find your own ‘voice’ as a writer within your discipline.
 This means not simply relating the views and findings of others, but using them to develop your own opinions and justify your thoughts and conclusions.
 The one-on-one arrangement of the tutorial is particularly well suited to this.

-For the semester-long programme you have literally hundreds of different tutorial topics to choose from.
+For the semester-long programme, you have literally hundreds of different tutorial topics to choose from.
 You enroll in one primary tutorial which meets eight times and is worth six credits, and one secondary tutorial in a different topic; which meets four times and is worth three credits.
 More information on specific tutorials can be found below.

 Primary Tutorial